Jack Laugher: 2021–22

-At the 2021 FINA Diving World Cup held in Japan as an official test event for the 2020 Tokyo Olympics, Laugher and Goodfellow won gold in synchronised 3m springboard.
+At the 2021 FINA Diving World Cup held in Japan as an official test event for the delayed 2020 Tokyo Olympics, Laugher and Goodfellow won gold in synchronised 3m springboard.
 Laugher also won silver 11 days later in men's 1m springboard at the 2020 European Aquatics Championships.

 At the Tokyo Olympics, Laugher and Dan Goodfellow came 7th in the men's synchronised 3m springboard.
 He won the bronze medal in the individual 3m springboard.

 At the 2022 World Aquatics Championships held in Budapest, Laugher partnered with Anthony Harding for the first time in an international competition, and won silver in the synchro 3m springboard event.
 Laugher also won an individual silver in the men's 1 m springboard, and a bronze in the 3m springboard event.

+2024

+Laugher was selected for his fourth Olympics when he was named in the Great Britain squad for the 2024 Paris Olympics.
+Alongside Anthony Harding, he won bronze in the synchronised three metre springboard to claim his fourth Olympic medal.
+In the individual individual three metre springboard, Laugher finished seventh.

+2025

+In 2025, at the World Championships in Singapore, he won a bronze medal with Anthony Harding, in the 3 metre synchro springboard.

 Personal life

 Laugher started dating Lois Toulson in early 2017.

 Laugher is supportive of the LGBT community and said: "I have quite a few gay friends, just from school and people I've met through diving and my journey.
 Everyone should feel comfortable to be gay and be who they are."

+During the Paris 2024 Olympics, it was confirmed that Laugher, along with other male members of the British diving team, were posting pictures on the subscription-based online platform OnlyFans to make extra cash to make up for a perceived funding shortfall.
+His father Dave Laugher insisted to BBC News that his son only posts "safe content" of himself "in a pair of trunks", and that there was nothing explicit in these posts.

 Honours

-In 2017 Laugher won Diver of the Year at the British Swimming Awards.
+In 2017, Laugher won Diver of the Year at the British Swimming Awards.
 At the 2018 British Swimming Awards, he won both the Diving Athlete of the Year and the Overall Athlete of the Year.
 He was named European male diver of the year for 2016 by Ligue Europeenne de Natation (LEN), and again in 2018.

 Laugher, along with Mears, was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to diving.